Scouting America: Impact on American life

 Famed American illustrator Norman Rockwell's works were closely associated with the Boy Scouts of America for much of the 20th century.
-Beginning in 1913, Rockwell began illustrating covers of Boys' Life, the magazine for BSA youth.
+Beginning in 1913, Rockwell began illustrating covers of Scout Life, the magazine for Scouting America youth.
 He also drew the organization's annual calendar illustrations between 1925 and 1976.

-In 1969, as a tribute to Rockwell's 75th birthday, officials of Brown & Bigelow and the Boy Scouts of America asked Rockwell to pose in Beyond the Easel for a calendar illustration.
+In 1969, as a tribute to Rockwell's 75th birthday, officials of Brown & Bigelow and Scouting America asked Rockwell to pose in Beyond the Easel for a calendar illustration.
 As part of the US Bicentennial celebrations in 1976, Rockwell's Scouting paintings toured the nation and were viewed by 280,000 people.
 In 2008, a twelve-city US tour of Rockwell's works was scheduled.

 Alvin Townley wrote in Legacy of Honor about the large positive impact of Eagle Scouts in America.
 Townley cited such examples as how Scouts, especially Eagle Scouts, were disproportionately represented among Hurricane Katrina's volunteer relief workers; just as they are disproportionately represented among members of the United States Senate.
-Former Governor Rick Perry of Texas is an Eagle Scout who defended BSA policies and restrictions against ACLU criticisms in his book, On My Honor: Why the American Values of the Boy Scouts Are Worth Fighting For.
+Former Governor Rick Perry of Texas is an Eagle Scout who defended the organization's policies and restrictions against ACLU criticisms in his book, On My Honor: Why the American Values of the Boy Scouts Are Worth Fighting For.